rebase-xyz/notes.rebase.xyz/README.md

 1. take notes in hack md during meeting.
 2. publish the notes under meetings directory following the datetime convention
+3. update the index in the top level readme

 ## meetings